amesaine/colejak/README.md

 - Uses custom dead key mappings for all symbols.
 - Setting up would be easiest on linux or a highly customizable keyboard firmware like QMK.
-- Unofficially supported everywhere.
-- High initial learning curve (100 hours minimum).
+- Extreme initial learning curve (100 hours minimum).

 Recognize if such hyper-optimization is crucial to your workflow.
 Otherwise, Dvorak, Colemak, Colemak-DH is highly recommended.